jeromerg/NCase/README.md

 - The contributor's properties are set inside a block, which amazingly looks like a definition
 - And finally the *Act and Asserts* are located inside a statement lambda passed to a method called `ActAndAssert`

 You wonder?
-Now, let's see the power of the few additional lines...
+Now, let's see the power of the few new lines...

 The second test case
 --------------------